oelhanafey/Chip8-Emulator/README.md

 make
 ```
 ### Usage
-Download any Chip8 roms you would like and place them in the root Chip8-Emulator folder, then in the command-line write:
+Download any Chip8 roms you would like and place them in the root Chip8-Emulator folder.
+I have put a sample brick breaker rom in the repository.

+ In the command-line write:

 `./chip8 [ROM NAME]`